- What are the Gen Ed Requirements?

 Why are only certain courses designated as General Education courses?

 The General Education curriculum follows a special set of criteria that ensure that students will be prepared to face challenges both academically at UMass Amherst and professionally when they enter the workforce.
 Employers repeatedly report that what they value most highly in new employees are: a) excellent communications skills, b) exceptional analytic skills, and c) the ability to understand and think critically about complex issues.
 Therefore, only the courses specifically designed to provide experiences and activities that allow students to meet specific learning objectives are designated Gen Ed.
-Before any course can be included in the Gen Ed curriculum, it has to go through a thorough review and approval by a faculty committee (Gen Ed Council).
+Before any course can be included in the Gen Ed curriculum, it has to go through a thorough review and approval by a Faculty Senate committee, the Gen Ed Council.

 Why doesn't a course within my major fulfill a Gen Ed requirement?